 - Stage IV: any T, any N, M1.

 Local excision can be considered for small well-differentiated carcinomas of the anal margin.
-Combined modality chemotherapy and radiotherapy using 5-fluorouracil and mitomycin C is recommended as first-line treatment for all other cases, with salvage surgery reserved for those who fail on this regimen.
+Combined modality chemotherapy, using 5-fluorouracil (5-FU) and mitomycin C, and radiotherapy is recommended as first-line treatment for all other cases, with salvage surgery reserved for those who fail on this regimen.
+The standard chemotherapy for metastatic anal cancer is with 5-FU and cisplatin.

 - For all stages of localised SCC of the anal canal, concurrent chemotherapy and radiotherapy are recommended over radiotherapy alone to improve local control and decrease colostomy rates.